Jubed437/VibeVerse/README.md

 An AI-powered emotional wellness companion that helps you reflect, track moods, chat with AI, journal your feelings, and receive personalized recommendations for mental well-being.

+## 📖 Solution Overview

+VibeVerse addresses the growing need for accessible mental health support by combining AI technology with personalized wellness tools.

+**What We Offer:**
+- 🎯 **Personalized Experience** - Intelligent onboarding adapts to your demographics, stress levels, and communication style
+- 🤖 **AI Companion** - Empathetic conversations powered by Groq API that understand your emotional context
+- 📊 **Mood Analytics** - Visual tracking of emotional patterns to identify triggers and trends
+- ✍️ **Reflective Tools** - Smart journaling with AI insights and mood-based music recommendations
+- 👥 **Community Support** - Anonymous platform for sharing wellness experiences
+- 🔒 **Privacy-First** - Secure authentication with Row Level Security protecting your data

+**Target Users:** Working professionals, students, and anyone seeking accessible emotional wellness support.

 ## 🚀 Features

 - **AI Chat Companion** - Talk with an empathetic AI that understands your emotions